Specialized Virtual Therapy · Adults Only

 One of the most common and least addressed presentations I work with is the overlap between ADHD and a complicated relationship with food.
 The part of the brain that regulates attention also regulates hunger and fullness cues.
 For many adults with ADHD this shows up as forgetting to eat during the day, then eating well past full in the evening.
 Or using food for stimulation when the nervous system is understimulated.
 Or a restrict-binge pattern that no amount of discipline has touched because discipline was never the issue.

-This is not a willpower problem and it is not an eating disorder in the traditional sense, though it can develop into one.
 It's a regulation problem, and it responds to being treated that way.

 Late diagnosis and what comes with it.